xuyangzhao99/xuyangzhao99.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Ph.D. student in the Center of Statistical Sciences at Peking University under the supervision of Professor [Wei Lin](https://www.math.pku.edu.cn/teachers/linw/).
+I am a second year Ph.D. student in the Center for Statistical Science at Peking University under the supervision of Professor [Wei Lin](https://www.math.pku.edu.cn/teachers/linw/).
 I received my bachelor's degree from School of Mathematical Sciences at Peking University in 2021.
 I am interested in statistics and machine learning.

 E-mail: xuyangzhao (at) pku dot edu dot cn

 My research interest primarily lies at the intersection of statistics and machine learning.
-I currently focus on the theory of pre-training and data fusion with heterogeneity.
+I currently focus on the theory of pre-training and data fusion.

 Publications
 ------